grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-GitHub also has detailed, cross-platform instructions for resolving a merge conflict using git on the command line.
+GitHub also has detailed, cross-platform instructions for resolving a merge conflict using Git on the command line.
 For more information refer to [Resolving a merge conflict using the command line](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line).

 ## Use GitHub CLI

-GitHub CLI simplifies some git workflows when working with GitHub repositories.
+GitHub CLI simplifies some Git workflows when working with GitHub repositories.

 ### Install GitHub CLI